 Pilates Exercises to Relieve Lower Back Pain

 Hoisting your golf bag on your shoulder and swinging your driver can both cause a lot of strain on your lower back.
 It's not uncommon to feel some pain in this region after a long day on the course.
-If you have been diagnosed with back problems, you should consult your doctor before performing pilates.
-If not, you can try to relieve some of your lower back pain by doing a few pilates exercises.
+If you have been diagnosed with back problems, you should consult your doctor before performing Pilates.
+If not, you can try to relieve some of your lower back pain by doing a few Pilates exercises.

 Roll-Up Exercise

 This exercise stretches the muscles in your lower back.
-Lie down on top of a pilates mat with your back flat against the mat, your arms straight at your sides and your legs straight, ankles soft.
+Lie down on top of a Pilates mat with your back flat against the mat, your arms straight at your sides and your legs straight, ankles soft.
 Exhale deeply and raise your arms so they are parallel to the wall behind you.
 Lift your head off your mat, followed by your neck, followed by your torso, using one fluid movement.
 Stop rolling when you reach a seated position or the exercise becomes uncomfortable.
 Roll back down to the mat by reversing the exercise.
 Keep breathing steadily the entire time.
 Do one set of six.

 Twist Exercise